Fredrik10a/monitoring/README.md

-# Metrics and Monitoring Experiment (Work in Progress)
+# Metrics and Monitoring Experiment (Basic setup)

-Welcome to the Metrics and Monitoring Experiment project! 🚀 This project is currently under development and serves as a playground for experimenting with various metrics and monitoring tools.
+Welcome to the Metrics and Monitoring Experiment project! 🚀 This project serves as a playground for experimenting with various metrics and monitoring tools.

 ## Overview